 The trauma of a burn experience lasts a lifetime.
 Children have an especially hard time adjusting to their burns due to their maturity level.
 Adapting to their new “look”, constant stares, questions from strangers, and/or physical limitations can be daunting to even the most mature burn survivor.
 Learning to cope with the newness of it all is how the concept of our burn camp first came about.

-The idea of having a burn camp for pediatric burn survivors started with an adult burn survivor in 1991.
-Children’s Burn Foundation of Florida, Inc, operating under a different name at that time, was formed to offer pediatric burn survivors the opportunity to see and interact with other burn survivors.
-In 1991 the first statewide camp for burned children was offered at Walt Disney World.
-For the safety of the children, the camp was set up so that each child was assigned to an Adult Burn Buddy while on the vast Disney property.
+The idea of having a burn camp for pediatric burn survivors started with Ruth Pierson, an adult burn survivor.
+Ruth Pierson of Clearwater, Florida founded the American Burn Survival Foundation in 1987 to assist burn survivors in their recovery physically, emotionally and mentally.
+In 1991, Ruth's dream became a reality as the first statewide camp for burn children offered an opportunity to see and interact with other burn survivors at Walt Disney World, Orlando, Florida.
+Some years later, the camp and foundation's name acquired a new name.
+They were changed to Camp Tequesta of the Children's Burn Foundation of Florida, Inc. For the safety of the children, the camp was set up so that each child was assigned to an Adult Burn Buddy while on the vast Disney property.
 This turned out to be such a success, the one-on-one buddy system, that this concept is still in practice at our camp today, and is the only burn camp in Florida offering this one to one ratio.

 During the first few years at Disney, approximately 20-25 children attended camp.
 As the word spread about camp, more and more survivors from across Florida joined burn camp.
 Soon, pediatric burn survivors from Georgia and South Carolina united with our group and the numbers swelled to 90-100 children in attendance.
 As you can imagine, the logistics, not to mention the cost, for housing, feeding and entertaining this many children and Burn Buddies at Disney became overwhelming.
 The Foundation went on a hunt for a new camp location.
 After months of researching and visiting various camp locations around the state, the Foundation finally agreed upon the The Florida Elks Youth Camp in Umatilla (Marion County).